-Standards for security are set in the Rules and by the Panel.
-In technical terms, the formal definition of reliability includes single credible contingencies (i.e. events that can credibly be anticipated) but excludes non credible contingencies, including multiple contingencies, which are security events.10
+Standards for reliability are set in the Rules and by the Panel.
+In technical terms, the formal definition of reliability includes single credible contingencies10 but excludes non-credible contingencies, including multiple contingencies, which are classified as security events.11

 For security or reliability reasons, or a combination of both, some consumers may be without electricity for some of the time.
 Most commonly, interruption to supply is caused by unforeseeable events such as storm damage to local distribution networks.
 Such events are, as explained above, security issues (and are therefore outside the scope of this Review).
 From the consumer's perspective, however, there usually appears to be little if any difference between an interruption caused by a reliability issue and one caused by a security issue.
 But from a market design perspective, the two causes have very different ramifications: security events - managed through standards applied by NEMMCO and network operators - usually pass quickly, whereas a reliability issue is far more likely to be long term as it may be the symptom of a fundamental problem - a lack of sufficient supply capacity - which will take time to rectify.